osgi/osgi.enroute.site/_appnotes/concurrency.md

 1. Constructor – DS will always create a new object, it will **never** reuse an existing object.
 2. Bind – The bind methods or field injections are called in alphabetical order when using annotations.
    (Though dynamic methods can of course be called at any time.)
-3. Activate – Only if all methods are called is the activate method calls.
-If this method does not throw an exception, it is guaranteed that the deactivate will be called.
+3. Activate – If this activate method does not throw an exception, it is guaranteed that the deactivate will be called.
 If an exception is thrown the following phases are not executed.
 4. Active – During the active phase the following methods can be called in any order from